I-55 Raceway: History

 The track has first hosted the World of Outlaws in 1987, since then the Sprint Car Series has regularly included I-55 Raceway on its national schedule.
 As of 2025, the venue had hosted approximately 75 World of Outlaws events, ranking it among the most frequently visited tracks in the series’ history.
 The I-55 track is famous for its steep banking, fast racing surface, and restricted tight boundaries, therefore creating a close and competitive events.
 One of the most successful drivers at I-55 is Craig Dollansky.
 He achieved three Ironman 55 consecutive wins at the track from 2011 to 2013.
 Dollansky described the track as intense and demanding, comparing to "a smaller Eldora Speedway" with shorter straightaways which needs more focus and aggression all the through.

 In addition to World of Outlaws competition, I-55 has hosted other touring dirt racing organizations.
-The American Sprint Car Series (ASCS) National Tour announced plans to return to the track on September 2025, marking its first appearance there since 1995.
+The American Sprint Car Series (ASCS) National Tour announced plans to return to the track in September 2025, marking its first appearance there since 1995.
 The racers of the ASCS battled it out on the I-55 for a $10,000 prize.
 The event was won by Matt Covington, who captured his third win of the season.